 To sum it up, an entrepreneur requires grit (read about it here) and the never say die attitude.
 Start-ups will always be uncertain and there will be constant changes needed to suit the situation.
 However, with a guiding light and the knowledge of the situation, it puts founders at a better position than those who are going into the scene blind.
 Hopefully, the Lighthouse series will help entrepreneurs navigate into safer waters and to areas where there are more manageable obstacles.

-Feeling intimidated?
-Don’t be!
-The team at EDGE will strive to help founders and would be entrepreneurs to understand the life of a start-up.
-We help nurture the youth entrepreneurship in Singapore.
-Check out our blogs for other exciting contents and sign up for our newsletter today!
+If you are feeling intimidated, don’t be!
+The team at EDGE strives to help founders and aspiring entrepreneurs understand the life of a start-up.
+We help grow and foster a more cohesive and collaborative youth entrepreneurship scene in Singapore.
+Check out our blog for other exciting content and sign up for our newsletter today!

 Latest posts by Daryl Seah (see all)